Genix-jailbreak/Genix-jailbreak/README.md

 - 👋 Hi, I’m Oluwagbemiga @Genix-jailbreak, A Web Developer
 - 👀 I’m interested in Building Websites and WebApps, using HTML, CSS and Javascript
-- 🌱 I’m currently learning Javascript (Learning how to use Async Functions)
+- 🌱 I’m currently making contents on Web development
 - 💞️ I’m looking to collaborate on Projects that require FrontEnd Web and Software Development
 - 📫 How to reach me - samuelifeoluwa540@gmail.com.